 Kensington Street Social

-The venue isn’t simply a replica of Atherton’s international ventures.
-It's run by Sydney people - the crux of the culinary vision is by Robert Daniels (ex-Coogee Pavilion) and Tony Gibson (Manly Pavilion).
+The venue was always run by Sydney people anyway - the crux of the culinary vision is by Robert Daniels (ex-Coogee Pavilion) and Tony Gibson (Manly Pavilion).

 The breakfast menu is short and faintly reflects Atherton's British identity.
 There's mackerel omelette with spring onion and bacon; poached rhubarb with spelt granola; and a bacon-and-egg brioche roll with HP sauce.
 The breakfast drinks section is almost more interesting.
 It features a virgin Bloody Mary and Long Island Iced Tea alongside two smoothies, one containing beetroot juice.